smbuthia/medic.github.io/docs/application_development/how-to-guides/setting_up_local_configuration_environment.md

-# Setting up CHT local configuration environment
+# How to set up a CHT local configuration environment

 ## Purpose of the guide